DataQuantaPM/SaaS-Funnel-Optimization-Identifying-Drop-offs-Segment-Performance-and-Revenue-Loss/README.md

 ## 📌 Tools used

-- SQL
+- **SQL**

-  Used for data cleaning, transformation, and funnel analysis, including handling duplicates, fixing inconsistent values, and calculating conversion metrics.
+  Used for data cleaning, transformation, and funnel analysis, including handling duplicates and fixing inconsistent values.

-- Tableau
+- **Tableau**

   Used for data visualization, including funnel charts and performance comparisons across sources, devices, and countries.